 Select a an exam type

-Students should have either an Honours (or higher) degree at 2:2 or above or international equivalent in a STEM discipline (such as computer science, physics, mathematics) or closely related subjects.
-Applicants must have studied, as part of their first degree, a module in mathematics (pure or applied), statistics, computing, or data analysis or equivalent professional experience (including training in coding) or applicants without relevant degree qualifications will be considered based on relevant professional experience or training, which must include competence in computer programming.
+Either an Honours (or higher) degree at 2:2 or above or international equivalent in a STEM discipline (such as computer science, physics, mathematics) or closely related subjects.
+Applicants must have studied, as part of their first degree, a module in mathematics (pure or applied), statistics, computing, or data analysis or equivalent professional experience (including training in coding).
+Or, applicants without relevant degree qualifications will be considered based on relevant professional experience or training, which must include competence in computer programming.
 This can be evidenced, for example, through a recognised course or module at level 3 or above, an industrial certificate, or a summary of programming projects undertaken.

 Students living in